kubedb/docs/docs/guides/mssqlserver/scaling/horizontal-scaling/overview.md

 1. At first, a user creates a `MSSQLServer` CR.

-2. `KubeDB` community operator watches for the `MSSQLServer` CR.
+2. `KubeDB` provisioner operator watches for the `MSSQLServer` CR.

 3. When it finds one, it creates a `PetSet` and related necessary stuff like secret, service, etc.

-4. Then, in order to scale the cluster, the user creates a `MSSQLServerOpsRequest` cr with the desired number of members after scaling.
+4. Then, in order to scale the cluster up or down, the user creates a `MSSQLServerOpsRequest` CR with the desired number of replicas after scaling.

 5. `KubeDB` Ops Manager watches for `MSSQLServerOpsRequest`.

-6. When it finds one, it halts the `MSSQLServer` object so that the `KubeDB` community operator doesn't perform any operation on the `MSSQLServer` during the scaling process.
+6. When it finds one, it halts the `MSSQLServer` object so that the `KubeDB` provisioner operator doesn't perform any operation on the `MSSQLServer` during the scaling process.

 7. Then `KubeDB` Ops Manager will add nodes in case of scale up or remove nodes in case of scale down.